 - Treatment referrals for patients with SUD/OUD

-The DOJ guidance poses a few new questions for compliance program evaluators to consider and reinforces many elements with which healthcare industry compliance professionals should already be familiar.
+The DOJ guidance poses a few new questions for compliance programme evaluators to consider and reinforces many elements with which healthcare industry compliance professionals should already be familiar.
 The DOJ’s framework poses three “fundamental questions” about which prosecutors should reach a conclusion:

-- Is the corporation’s compliance program well-designed?
+- Is the corporation’s compliance programme well-designed?

-Is the corporation’s compliance program well-designed?
+Is the corporation’s compliance programme well-designed?

 - Does the company have well-designed, well-implemented and well-known policies and procedures that reduce legal or regulatory compliance risk identified by risk assessments or previous findings of noncompliance?

-- Does the organization have a robust and well-evaluated compliance training and communications initiative that educates stakeholders on role-based compliance risk areas and associated policies and procedures as well as lessons learned by previous compliance incidents?
+- Does the organisation have a robust and well-evaluated compliance training and communications initiative that educates stakeholders on role-based compliance risk areas and associated policies and procedures as well as lessons learned by previous compliance incidents?